 "Thank you Linda first of all for taking me on as your client and then for the resources that you provided in creating a proposal that sold the book in our first round.
 You exemplified the tenants of my book, finding a balance of Power (competency), Heart (passion) and Mindfulness (strategy) in your role as my agent.
 Thank you, Linda!"

-Priscilla Bennett, author of A Reason to be Brave (Endeavour Press, 2017)
+Priscilla Bennett, author of Something to be Brave For (Endeavour Press, 2017)

-"I am fortunate to have Linda Langton for my agent and am delighted that she found a publisher for my novel, A Reason to be Brave.
+"I am fortunate to have Linda Langton for my agent and am delighted that she found a publisher for my novel, Something to be Brave For.
 Her determination, guidance, extraordinary support and belief in my novel have been inspiring.
 I trust her without reservation and respect her kind professionalism."